The Problem

 Part B: The Drivers

 Why does this happen?
-Why do we repeat the pattern despite knowing where it leads?
+Why do systems keep drifting despite knowing where the failures lead?

 Evolutionary Mismatch.
 We are operating twenty-first-century systems with Paleolithic hardware.
 Our brains evolved for small tribes where reputation was survival and outsiders were threats.
 These instincts served us on the savannah.
 In a global information environment, they betray us.
 We are wired for tribal loyalty, not planetary coordination.
 Our emotional responses were tuned for a world of faces, not feeds.
 We feel outrage at strangers we will never meet and indifference toward systemic risks we cannot viscerally perceive.